 These stunning lakes are a "must see" in Jasper National Park, as they are considered one of Canada's natural wonders.

 We have been stopped by Bears near the 1st bridge on several hikes at Valley of the Five Lakes; having to turn back.
-Bears frequent the Valley of the Five Lakes in the spring.
+Bears frequent the Valley of the Five Lakes in the spring and late Summer.

 There are lots of springs, vegetation and cover that offer wildlife natural needs that we also find appealing.
 In July and August, Bears frequent areas near the Valley of the Five Lakes Trail for the abundant berry crops.